Search

 RESULTS & FINDINGS:

-Data indicates that the project helped make some progress toward the community goal.
-Curb extensions installed at main East/West crossings along Ousel Falls Rd. corresponded with a 17% increase in driver yielding rates increased by 17%, or 17% more drivers yielded for pedestrians who were waiting to cross.
+Data indicates that the project helped make some progress toward community goals.
+Curb extensions installed at main East/West crossings along Ousel Falls Rd. corresponded with a 17% increase in driver yielding rates (17% more drivers yielded for pedestrians who were waiting to cross).
 Curb extension near the Town Center transit stop corresponded with a 7% increase in driver yielding rates.

 Speed data collected along the entire Ousel Falls corridor from Lone Peak Dr to Simkins Dr showed a 1 mph decrease of 85th percentile speed in the northbound direction while southbound traffic saw an increase of 1 mph and no change respectively.
 The only other notable data point in the speed and volume data was that, at the data collection point south of Town Center between Aspen Leaf and Simkins Dr, the percentage of drivers speeding decreased by 10%.